heroesofabenez/game/README.md

 The project was started in November 2013 by Jakub Konečný but real development begun at the end of May 2015.
 It is still in alpha phase.

-Installation instructions - see (INSTALL)
+Installation instructions - see (INSTALL.md)